Housing in Lisbon: A Founder's Guide

 Each city has its own platforms and cultural norms.
 Here's what works in Lisbon.
 For curated links to platforms and coliving, see the Lisbon playbook on the main page.

-- •Idealista is the #1 platform; Imovirtual and OLX for more listings
+• Idealista is the #1 platform; Imovirtual and OLX for more listings

-- •Arroios and Intendente are central and multicultural; Alcântara is trendier; Marvila is up-and-coming
+• Arroios and Intendente are central and multicultural; Alcântara is trendier; Marvila is up-and-coming

-- •Landlords often ask for 2 months deposit + 1 month advance; Garantme-style services don't exist yet — bring proof of income
+• Landlords often ask for 2 months deposit + 1 month advance; Garantme-style services don't exist yet — bring proof of income

 Coliving: The Founder's Secret Weapon

 Coliving isn't just convenient — it's strategic.
-You're living with other founders, remote workers, and builders.
+You're living with other founders, remote workers, and ambitious people in a similar phase.
 The networking happens over breakfast, not at awkward meetups.

 Most coliving operators offer month-to-month leases, which is perfect when you're still figuring out which city is home.

-- •Outsite — Lisbon, Berlin, and more.
+• Outsite — Lisbon, Berlin, and more.
 Strong remote-worker community.

-- •For curated links, see the Lisbon playbook on the main page.
+• For curated links, see the Lisbon playbook on the main page.

 The Move-In Playbook